+Art and Desig n Assessment

-Children working below ARE Children working towards ARE Children working above Al Art and Design Assessment Firs Children working below ARE Children working towards Children working above ARE Primary Fire Children working above ARE Primary Calaaal 7
+Children working below ARE Children working towards ARE Children working at ARE Children working above AR

+5

+Sch 100

 RE

 Key Line of Enquiry: Why is prayer important for religious believers?
 Why is pilgrimage important to some religious believers?
 Focus on Islam